bolt/docs/source_docs/howto/troubleshooting-outside-webroot.md

 might be a very minor nuisance if it's the first time you're doing it like this, we _do_ believe this is a very good practice.

-For example, the Symfony framework uses a similar structure by default, and we're following their example: [How to Override Symfony's default Directory Structure][sfdir]

-Doing this makes maintenance and upgrading more straightforward, because your custom files are only in a few distinct places.
-All other files can just be replaced, without having to worry about overwriting your configuration files, for example.
+### Security

-The major benefit however, is security: It's widely accepted to be "best practice" to keep as many PHP files outside of the web root as possible.
+The major benefit is security: It's widely accepted to be "best practice" to keep as many PHP files outside of the web root as possible.
 What we're doing by putting files outside the web root is basically making sure they are *not* accessible through a web browser.
 Simply put, everything that's not